LEARN: Mountain Meadows Educational Programs

 Mountain Meadows Library and Book Club

-Our Library committee maintains an extensive open-shelf lending library of books, video DVDs, audiobook CDs, newspapers and periodicals.
+Our Library committee maintains an extensive open-shelf lending library of books, DVDs, audiobooks, newspapers and periodicals.
 Avid readers enjoy sharing recommendations with one another while browsing new acquisitions and old favorites in the library.
 Our popular Mountain Meadows Book Club regularly selects books of general interest in varied genres to read and discuss.

 Chautauqua meets twice a month and provides opportunity for thoughtful people at Mountain Meadows to discuss challenging topics.
 Topics are chosen by the session leader, but excursions from the central theme occur as discussions evolve.
 Chautauqua is neither a debate forum nor a lecture platform.
 It is not an “activist” group, nor does it seek consensus or solutions.
 Everyone is given opportunity to voice his or her views, while some prefer just to listen.